argilla-io/argilla/argilla/docs/getting_started/huggingface-spaces.md

     To have more control over who can log in to the Space, you can set this up in a private Space so that only members of your organization can sign in.

-    Alternatively, you can [create users](./how_to_guides/user.md) and access with their credentials.
+    Alternatively, you can [create users](../how_to_guides/user.md) and access with their credentials.

 !!! note
-    If you duplicated an Argilla Space with OAuth instead of creating one from the template, make sure to follow the next steps to ensure it works properly.
+    If you duplicated an Argilla Space with OAuth instead of creating one from the template, make sure to also follow the next steps.

 !!! warning
     Make sure to enable the Hugging Face authentication before adding any data, as the Space will need to be restarted with a "Factory build", removing all the previous data.